Coloring ideas for Kangaroo

 Try drawing the Australian outback with dusty reds and golden grass, or create a fantasy world where kangaroos bounce on clouds or hop over rainbows!

-On the back of the page, why not try writing some fun facts about the kangaroo, or how to say its name in different languages?
+On the back of the page, why not try writing some fun facts about the kangaroo, or its name in different languages?
 You could even give it a name of your own, or draw your own version using your imagination!

 What is a Kangaroo?